syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 *   `QuadraticBezier`
 *   `PolyLine`

-`DefaultConnectorType` property allows to change the connector type.
-By default, diagram connector type is `Orthogonal`.
+The `DefaultConnectorType` property allows you to change the connector type.
+By default, the diagram connector type is `Orthogonal`.

 {% tabs %}
 {% highlight xaml %}